GladysAssistant/v4-website/docs/integrations/camera.md

 ![Add a camera to Gladys Assistant](../../static/img/docs/en/configuration/camera/camera-step-7.jpg)

 Voilà !
-Your camera should be visible
+Your camera should be visible.

 ![Add a camera to Gladys Assistant](../../static/img/docs/en/configuration/camera/camera-step-8.jpg)